 Benefits for an operating company of going public via a deSPAC transaction, instead of using a traditional IPO to obtain the desired public currency and liquidity, include: not having to undertake a roadshow; setting the transaction price at the start instead of at the end of the process; potentially facing a quicker path to going public; having a more flexible capital structure and ability to retain control; gaining access to sponsors with expertise (“gray money” rather than just “green money”); and, at least before the SEC proposed rule changes, taking advantage of a frequently used ability to include financial projections.

 These benefits, though, won’t necessarily outweigh the current market challenges, which indicates there will be more Zombie SPACs and Blood Baths in the coming months.
 Indeed, some SPACs already have or are seeking shareholder consent to “throw in the towel” and liquidate early in order to minimize their Blood Baths by stopping their searches sooner rather than later and not waiting out the full two years.
-In more recent developments, the new U.S. 1% excise tax on share buybacks that kicks in from January 1st, 2023 may also affect SPAC redemptions and/or liquidations.
-Proposed regulations are awaited from the IRS, but some SPACs may act in Q4 2022 to make that a non-issue.
+In more recent developments, the new U.S. 1% excise tax on share buybacks that kicked in from January 1st, 2023 also affected SPAC redemptions and/or liquidations and a number of SPACs acted in Q4 2022 to make that a non-issue.

 Not everything is negative.
 There have been successful SPACs, and also SPACs that didn’t do as badly as traditional IPOs when the market turned.
 Common themes for success have included: strong operators, with a specialized focus; value-added strategic partners; and SPAC process expertise.
 CFGI helps with the SPAC process expertise, even to the extent of being called upon mid-process to “pick up the pace.”